AutomatedLab/AutomatedLab/Help/AutomatedLabTest/en-us/Invoke-LabPester.md

 ```

 ## DESCRIPTION
-Invoke all role-specific pester tests for a lab
+Invoke all role-specific pester tests for a lab.
+This includes any tests that exist in CustomRoles.
+Use
+`New-LabPesterTest` to create the Pester test stub in your Custom Role folder.

 ## EXAMPLES